 Careers aims to help every pupil develop high aspirations and consider a broad and ambitious range of careers.
 Inspiring every pupil through more real-life contacts with the world of work helps them understand where different choices can take them in the future.

-English is offered four times per week.
+English is offered five times per week.
 Students work towards AQA qualifications in Functional English and GCSE English Language.
 There is an option to study for GCSE English Literature.

 Functional English aims to ensure students have good communication skills in reading, writing, speaking and listening.